 Do you need to hire interpreters or translators on a short-term basis?
 Perhaps you need to temporarily staff linguists in your office or call center.
 Or, maybe you operate a law firm that needs an ongoing relationship with a professional who can translate documents.
 Whatever your needs might be, if they’re temporary, hiring a freelance or contract-based linguist is a great option!

-When businesses realize they need a contractor for language support services, they often wonder what their next step should be.
+When businesses realize they need a contractor for language support in the form of translation or interpretation services for example, they often wonder what their next step should be.
 Where does one find a linguist?
 How does someone who isn’t a linguist vet a translator or interpreter?
 Are there credentials business owners should consider?

 These are common questions and fortunately, there are solutions.